-Loan applications are often sent to multiple lenders simultaneously.
-The action is called loan stacking, and it can help address a legitimate need for quick funding, or to perpetrate a scam that brings quick funding with no intent of complete repayment.
-Online lenders that focus on quick decisioning with limited verification of applicant identity or financial credentials for short-term loans face increased risk of loan stacking.
+Loan stacking is the practice of a borrower taking out multiple loans from different lenders within a short period, often without the other lenders’ knowledge or approval.
+It can help address a legitimate need for quick funding or perpetrate a scam that brings quick funding with no intent of repayment.
+Online lenders that focus on quick decisioning with limited verification of applicant identity or financial credentials for short-term loans face increased risk from loan stacking.

 Legitimate Loan Stacking

 Loan stacking is not illegal, though many lenders have explicit policies against it.
 Not all stacked loans are fraudulent.
 When properly undertaken, they can be a financial lifeline for the borrower.
 After receiving funding for an initial loan, a second loan (with a higher, risk-adjusted interest rate) from a different lender aware of the initial loan can provide the funds to bridge the borrower’s financial gap.
 Disclosure is vital to the legitimacy of the loan.

 Fraudsters know how to profit from loan stacking.
 False identity is the key to successful fraud.
 Stolen personal or account information and synthetic identities provide endless variations of false identities that appear legitimate without more detailed analysis or verification.
 Fraud rings have sophisticated means of creating false identities, using a different one for each application simultaneously submitted to unsuspecting lenders.
 When a stacked loan defaults, false identities make tracking the perpetrator difficult.

 Fraudsters also know that it can take up to 30 days for credit inquiries and new accounts to appear on credit reports, making it difficult for lenders to recognize loan stacking and easy for fraudsters to obtain two or more loans with similar interest rates and payment terms.